erikpukinskis/get-socket/README.md

 The interfaces for using WebSockets can vary a lot between Node libraries, socket servers, and the browser.
 It can be tricky getting both ends to talk to each other.

-GetSocket provides a consistent interface you can use everywhere.
+**Get-socket** provides a consistent interface you can use everywhere.

 Set up a server to listen for socket connections: